The Horrible Cost of Thinking Culture is Vision

 Sometime after the ‘Greed is Good’ meltdown of the late 1980s, management theory finally realised that there’s more to life than money … and how relevant that is for business.

 This is particularly true if you have ever run a Vision exercise for your business that was solely focused on the Cultural side – Mission, Values, Purpose, Intent and so on.
-This is just as one-sided as creating a business based on how much money you can make, and it’s just as unsustainable.
+This is just as one-sided as creating a business based solely on how much money you can make, and it’s just as unsustainable.

-So in this week’s episode, which you can watch here, I give you permission to TALK ABOUT MONEY.
+So in this week’s episode, which you can watch below, I give you permission to TALK ABOUT MONEY.
 To connect with your deepest, capitalistic dreams and to put up some dollar figures that help define where you want to go as a business, and with your personal life.
 Connected to the Wealth Quadrant episode, we also talk in both Income and Equity.

 Business is never ‘just’ about the money; critically, it’s never ‘just’ about the Culture either.
 So whatever your Cultural Vision, use this week’s framework to ensure your Commercial Vision connects.